bjames/neverthenetwork/pages/mod_acl.md

 ## Configuration

-The scripts configuration is done through a YAML file consisting of a few options
+Script configuration is done through a YAML file consisting of a few options:

 - threads: This is the number of processes spawned by the script
 - append: Whether to run the script in rip-and-replace or append mode